astropy/astropy/docs/uncertainty/index.rst

 on distributions while maintaining their correlation structure.
-Some specific well-behaved distributions (e.g., the Normal distribution) have analytic forms which may eventually enable a more compact/efficient representation, but this is not currently implemented.
+Some specific well-behaved distributions (e.g., the Normal distribution) have analytic forms which may eventually enable a more compact/efficient representation.
+In the future these may provide a coherent uncertainty propogation mechanism to work with `~astropy.nddata.NDData`  However, this is not currently implemented.

 Getting Started
 ===============